 At A-Z Animals, we feel that the best Chiweenie dog food is Hill’s Science Diet Dry Dog Food, Adult Oral Care for Dental Health Dog Food, Chicken Rice & Barley Recipe.

 The dental formula is designed to fortify the teeth in dogs like Chiweenies with plenty of calcium.
 Not only is the recipe clinically proven and developed by vets and nutritionists, but the crunchy dry pieces of food help clean Chiweenies’ teeth by removing food debris and plaque.
 The added benefits of this calcium-rich food is stronger bones and cartilage, since Chiweenies are susceptible to degenerative disc disease and joint issues.

-Here’s where you can find Hill’s Science Diet Adult Oral Care Dry Dog Food on amazon.
+Here’s where you can find Hill’s Science Diet Adult Oral Care Dry Dog Food on Chewy and Amazon.